-Energy stocks pull Wall Street higher, tech drags
+Tech rally loses steam, McDonald's pushes Dow higher

 Canada and Mexico have retaliated against a range of U.S. exports and the EU has promised to do so as well.

-Advancing issues outnumbered decliners for a 1.75-to-1 ratio on the NYSE and for a 1.48-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.23-to-1 ratio on the NYSE for a 1.19-to-1 ratio on the Nasdaq.

-The S&P index recorded 46 new 52-week highs and five new lows, while the Nasdaq recorded 173 new highs and nine new lows.
+The S&P recorded 51 new 52-week highs and seven new lows, while the Nasdaq recorded 204 new highs and 19 new lows.

 Reporting by Sruthi Shankar in Bengaluru; Editing by Patrick Graham and Shounak Dasgupta